nazmul-nhb/nhb-toolbox-docs/docs/utilities/number/numberToWordsOrdinal.md

 - Case-insensitive input handling (`"Twenty-Three"` also works).
 - The result is always returned in lowercase.
 - Internally uses [numberToWords](numberToWords) to convert a numeric value to (cardinal) words.
+- For reverse process please refer to [wordsToNumber](wordsToNumber).

 ---